stevetab03/ARCM/README.md

 ---

-## The ARC Framework
+## The ARCM Framework

-ARC addresses this in three sequential layers.
+ARCM addresses this in three sequential layers.

 ### Layer 1 — Yield Curve Decomposition